 Lat/longitude coords are approximate.

 River levels are usually low and unrunnable, so it takes a good amount of rain to make this a worthwhile paddle.
-The only available gauge can be found using this link.

 Recommended minimum flow is 200 cfs which makes class II-III, and will still result in some bottom scraping.